 The lesson here is that you will probably never know why you were not admitted; it’s almost never one single factor.
 And you won’t know if you missed it by a hair or a country mile.
 It is perhaps a cruel but poignant lesson that will be repeated many times in your life.
 Sometimes things don’t go your way.
 And even when they don’t, they usually turn out just fine.

-One thought on “Why you were denied”
+4 thoughts on “Why you were denied”

 I truly appreciate your wisdom!